Delphos City School District

 Delphos Local School District, also referred to as Delphos Jefferson, is a school district that serves students in Allen and Van Wert counties in the state of Ohio.
-The superintendent of the Delphos City School District is Doug Westrick.
 The treasurer is Brad Rostorfer and the assistant treasurer is Carol Sherman.
 The school district operates one elementary school, one middle school and one high school.
-Franklin Elementary school is located in Allen County, Delphos Jefferson Middle School and the Delphos Jefferson High School are all located in Van Wert County.
+Franklin Elementary school is located in Allen County, while Delphos Jefferson Middle School and Delphos Jefferson High School are located in Van Wert County.